 Contact action: The method involved the experimental set up by drawing 1st instar larvae of Callosobruchus chienesis from the colony reared in the laboratory and kept separately for pre-treatment.
 Ten larvae/replicate were released in the beakers for 16 treatments (in each beaker sterilized filter paper was kept), and each replicated thrice.
 [4]

-Uniform spraying on insect body was done by spraying 10ml of each treatment through Pneumatic hand atomizer [11].
-For control 10 ml distilled water was sprayed on the insect bodyThe sprayed larvae were air dried for about five minutes and then fresh food was provided to the test insects, same procedures was repeated for 1st 3rd and 5th instar larvae Callosobruchus chienesis for 24, 48 and 72 hours, respectively.
+Uniform spraying on the insect body was done by spraying 10ml of each treatment through a Pneumatic hand atomizer [11].
+For control 10 ml distilled water was sprayed on the insect body sprayed larvae were air dried for about five minutes and then fresh food was provided to the test insects.
+Same procedures were repeated for 1st 3rd, and 5th instar larvae Callosobruchus chienesis for 24, 48, and 72 hours, respectively.

 The post-treatment operations involved transferring the beakers containing treated larvae to the laboratory, under the control environmental conditions.
 Observations for larval mortality were recorded.